Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: LSE with DR techniques.

 \section{LSE with DR techniques.}

 We are going to review and extend the work in Ref.~\cite{Nieves:2003uu} up to ${\cal O}(Q^6)$.
 The order here refers to the power of momenta considered in the short-distance potential for a given long-distance interaction, which is always the OPE $^1{S_0}$ potential in this work.
 We will use the same prescriptions as in the original reference.
-The key idea of the method is to use Distorted Wave Theory (DWT)~\cite{Barford:2002je} to obtain the solution of a long range interaction ($V_\pi$) plus a short range one ($V_s)$ and regulate the divergent integrals using the DR scheme\footnote{The framework has recently been successfully used to solve strong contact potentials in the presence of the long-distance Coulomb interaction~\cite{Albaladejo:2025kuv}.}.
+The key idea of the method is to use Distorted Wave Theory\footnote{ It is important to notice that this is different from ``distorted wave Born approximation" in which a part of the interactions is perturbatively treated in a Born series but in distorted waves, that are the exact solution of the other part of the interaction.
+In ``distorted wave theory" the solution is exact and includes all the terms of the Born series computed in the ``distorted wave Born approximation".} (DWT)~\cite{Barford:2002je} to obtain the solution of a long range interaction ($V_\pi$) plus a short range one ($V_s)$ and regulate the divergent integrals using the DR scheme\footnote{The framework has recently been successfully used to solve strong contact potentials in the presence of the long-distance Coulomb interaction~\cite{Albaladejo:2025kuv}.}.
 The latter method only keeps UV logarithmically divergences and discards UV power-like divergent scale-less integrals.
 Note that the finite pion mass regularizes the infrared behavior of the theory.

 Thus, the $^1S_0$ potential is given by

 where $p$ and $p'$ are the moduli of the $NN$ relative initial and final three momenta in the center of mass frame, $g_{sm}=g_{ms}$ and the $Q^{2n}$ terms are given by $g_{sm}$ with $s+m=n$.
 We use the parameters of the original DR calculation of Ref.~\cite{Nieves:2003uu}, $m_\pi= 138$ MeV, $f_\pi= 93$ MeV, $g_A= 1.25$, $M_N=938.919$ MeV and $\hbar c= 197.327$ MeV fm.